xiaohu2015/Computation_and_Programming_Python/README.md

 # ProgrammingPython_notes
-this a learning note of the book << Introduction to Computation and Programming Using Python >> by John V , Guttag.
+This a learning note of the book << Introduction to Computation and Programming Using Python >> by John V , Guttag.